Cutterlab/Caenorhabditis_AGO_Survey/README.md

 InterProScan output giving the locations of all detected functional domains in all 1213 Argonaute protein sequences (excluding proteins for which no domains could be detected).
 ### CaeNDR_isotype_count_data.tsv
 For Argonaute genes in <i>C. elegans</i> and <i>C. briggsae</i>, gives the number of unique CaeNDR isotypes carrying at least 1 variant of a given type, for 3 types of variants (synonymous, non-synonymous, and highly-deleterious, where highly-deleterious variants are those that likely result in pseudogenes).
 Note that the <i>C. briggsae</i> genome assembly used by CaeNDR differs from the assembly used in our Argonaute survey (see Supplementary Methods for details).
+### CaeNDR_variant_site_count_data.tsv
+For Argonaute genes in <i>C. elegans</i> and <i>C. briggsae</i>, gives the number of different sites carrying variants of a given type (either synonymous or non-synonymous), as well as the total number of sites of that type in the gene and Watterson's θ.
+Note that the <i>C. briggsae</i> genome assembly used by CaeNDR differs from the assembly used in our Argonaute survey (see Supplementary Methods for details).
 ### CSR1_GUIDANCE_aligned_trimmed_good_orthologs.fa
 GUIDANCE-filtered DNA coding sequence alignment of all 58 CSR-1 orthologs.
 ### CSR1_GUIDANCE_aligned_trimmed_good_orthologs_species_tree.fa